 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 The local currency is the Albanian Lek (ALL).
-Declare all amounts in excess of USD5,000 on arrival and departure.
+Declare currency in excess of US$5,000 on arrival and departure.

 ATMs and credit card facilities are available in larger cities and in tourist areas.
 Many service providers prefer cash payment.
 You can exchange major currencies at banks and authorised exchange bureaus.
 Cases of credit card fraud occur.